Resources and Other Legislation Amendment Bill 2021

 “Let me state very clearly for the record that these mining leases are validly granted by the minister of the day.”— 2021-10-12View Hansard

-As a committee member, supported the bill noting its bipartisan support and the importance of validating mining leases for the renewables boom which requires copper and other minerals.
+Supported the bill, noting bipartisan support and emphasising the importance of validating the 847 mining leases for minerals needed for the renewables boom, including copper.

-“I am not opposing this legislation because I think it is appropriate that we do this for all of those people who hold those leases.”— 2021-10-12View Hansard
+“I am not opposing this legislation because I think it is appropriate that we do this for all of those people who hold those leases.
+That said, we should not be making these kinds of mistakes.”— 2021-10-12View Hansard

 “Make no mistake: there would be no need for these heavy-handed water restrictions if the Palaszczuk Labor government or former Labor governments had actually done some planning around what we need in the south-east for water.”— 2021-10-12View Hansard